Oddward/Oddward.github.io/_posts/2022-1-20-6-reasons-for-personal-blog.markdown

 ## 4. Archive your struggles

 This isn't like those times you're trying to go to sleep at 3am and your brain presents to you a fine selection of the most embarrassing moments from your highschool days.
-This is about documenting your biggest struggles, especially after finally figuring out a solution, and writing it down so that you can refer back to it later or that someone going through the same thing can find a solution.
+This is about documenting your biggest struggles, especially after finally figuring out a solution, and writing it down so that you can refer back to it later or that someone going through the same thing can find that solution.
 It's not always stackoverflow that answers a developer's prayers, a lot of answers come in the form of personal blog posts (which are sometimes linked in a stackoverflow answer)

 On social media we're incentivised to only show our good side, always comparing to other profiles, and for the most part avoiding exposing vulnerability.
 By documenting our struggles and victories we can appear more human and paint a more natural image of our growth (albeit still a simple image)